ChrispyBacon-dev/DockFlare-Agent-prd/README.md

     external: true
 ```

 - The proxy limits the Docker API surface the agent can reach; only the variables set to `1` are exposed.
+Attach both services to the same external network so the agent can resolve `docker-socket-proxy`.
 - The agent image already runs as the unprivileged `dockflare` user (UID/GID 65532).
 Override with `DOCKFLARE_UID/DOCKFLARE_GID` build args if your environment requires a different mapping.
 - Provide a persistent volume for `/app/data` so cached agent identity survives restarts.
 - Ensure the external network declared in `CLOUDFLARED_NETWORK_NAME` exists (`docker network create cloudflare-net`).